rungalileo/docs-official/.github/CONTRIBUTING.md

   - Use code snippets instead of code screenshots
 - When numbering lists, use `1.` for all list items.
 Markdown renderers will render this correctly as a numbered list, and it makes it easier to add items in the middle without renumbering.
 - When creating code blocks, use the correct type (e.g. `python`, `typescript`, `bash`, `json`).
 If this is code or a terminal command, ensure that it can be copied and run, and contains no extra output or terminal indicators.
-- When using code blocks, mintlify has space for about 85 columns before it scrolls.
+- When using code blocks, Mintlify has space for about 85 columns before it scrolls.
 Keep lines below this to make all the text visible on screen without the reader having to continuously scroll.
 - Always use links to the root of the repo, never using the docs URL.
 Although relative links do work, the broken link detector will flag them.